vduseev/billstagram/README.md

         <td>
             <b>Problems:</b>
             <ul>
                 <li>Useless waste of time.
-Instead of paying and leaving, people
+Instead of paying and leaving,
-                argue about concrete numbers they owe each other.</li>
+                people argue about concrete numbers they owe to each other.</li>
                 <li>Everyone wants a copy of the receipt to confirm
                 the numbers.</li>
             </ul>